 You can, however, buy coins to play with as an in-app purchase, but you don’t gamble those.
 You also don’t earn money through the game but through the Mistplay app.

 Many nuances are involved, and it depends on the game, so you must read the fine print with any game you decide to play.

 What Games Give You Real Money?

 You can earn real money (in the form of gift cards) with any game you play through Mistplay.
 Each game has a different level-up system that determines how much you earn.

 You can also earn real money through bonuses just by using Mistplay.

 Like anything, Mistplay has limitations.
 My least-favorite feature is that you can earn gems by making in-app purchases.
 You can then trade in those gems for additional units, which go towards earning a gift card.

 I also don’t like that you have to download each game individually, as I already addressed.
-That part is truly annoying.
+That part is genuinely annoying.